csharpfritz/BigBadBlog/README.md

-# BigBadBlog
+# The Big Bad Blog
-The Big Bad Blog is a tutorial that demonstrates how to take a simple blog website with articles in markdown on disk, and make it into a large CMS.
+The Big Bad Blog is a tutorial series that could be presented as a worksho that demonstrates how to take a simple blog website with articles in markdown on disk, and make it into a large CMS.

 ## How this got started...